SleipnirGroup/Choreo/docs/usage/saving.md

 ## Export Trajectory

-Exports the trajectory as a file individually as the path selected in the UI.
-This is not tied with the robot project structure, rather for you to get the trajectory file.
+Exports the trajectory as a file individually to the path you select in the UI.
+This is not tied with the robot project structure, so you can place the trajectory file anywhere you like.

 ## Save All Trajectories